Be part of the inspiring effort among dermatologists dedicated to helping patients, communities, and the specialty.

 Demonstrate compassion.
 Foster goodwill.
 Get involved.

-AccessDerm is an Academy-sponsored teledermatology program that allows volunteer AAD member dermatologists to provide care to underserved populations in the United States.
+AccessDerm is an Academy-sponsored teledermatology program that allows volunteer AAD dermatologists to provide care to underserved populations in the United States.

 Camp Discovery: What would summer be without summer camp?
 Volunteer your time with the AAD’s summer camp program and help children with skin diseases.